marcoandre1/express-react-app/README.md

 1. Webpack is useful as it allows us to write code using imports and with JSX
 2. Redux is a reliable and convenient way to store and manage our application state
 3. React components often contain forms used by the end user
-4. Using Ract-Redux, React components can update automatically to reflect data
+4. Using React-Redux, React components can update automatically to reflect data

 ## Creating Persistent Data storage with Node, Express, and MongoDB